timmybytes/OMGWDYD/README.md

 <br />

-**OMGWDYD** (Oh My God, What Did You Do?!) is a command-line tool to help track the previous day's productivity to provide motivation.
+**OMGWDYD** (Oh My God, What Did You Do?!) is a command-line tool written in Bash to help track the previous day's productivity to provide motivation.
 Currently, it loops through a main projects folder, checks any git repos inside for commits made since the previous day, and prints them all to stdout in a concise format.

 # Usage